georgeu2000/hixon/README.md

 Hixon is a framework that supports Ruby on both the server and the client.

 It provides 2 way communication between the browser and the server.
-It's like Ruby on Rails where the browser and server all automatically synced.
+It's like Ruby on Rails where the browser and server are automatically synced.

+Hixon accelerates and simplifies Web development with the following features:
+1. Syncs objects on client and server
+2. Bind objects to HTML

 ####Goals####
 1. Developer Happiness&trade;
 1. Automatically sync objects on browswer and server
 1. Send arbitrary messages from the server to browser
 1. Easy to use.
-Easy to customize and extend.
+Easy to extend.

 ####To Do####